 Best practices from the Philippines, Peru and Ukraine

 Nigeria can learn from the experiences of other countries.
 The Philippines has had good and bad experiences in the management of recovered assets.
 Initially, recovered assets were returned to an escrow account in the Philippines National Bank, and the funds were highly supervised by internal and external stakeholders.
 However, the recovered assets were later transferred to an off-budget “Agrarian Reform Fund”.
-Audits of the Funds showed that the assets were inefficiently management after being transferred to the off-budget fund.
+Audits of the Funds showed that the assets were inefficiently managed after being transferred to the off-budget fund.

 In Peru, the Fondo Especial de Administracion del Dinero Obtenido Ilicitamente en perjuicio del Estado (FEDADOI) (Special Fund for Management of Illegally Obtained Money against Interests of the State) was created to manage recovered funds and assets.
-The Fund is independent of the security agencies that recovered the assets, and was managed by a five-member board appointed from different government agencies, with set guidelines and procedures.
-Evidence showed that these system created a conflict of interest as the funds were largely used to supplement the budgets of the government agencies with members on the board.
+The Fund is independent of the security agencies that recovered the assets and was managed by a five-member board appointed from different government agencies, with set guidelines and procedures.
+Evidence showed that this system created a conflict of interest as the funds were largely used to supplement the budgets of the government agencies with members on the board.

-Recovery and management of assets in Ukraine is within the purview of the Ukraine’s Asset Recovery and Management Agency (ARMA).
-The Agency is charged with the tracing, finding and management of assets derived from corruption and other crimes.
-The law establishing ARMA not only authorises it to seize and store assets linked to criminal activities, but also to own, use and/or dispose such assets including the right to sell, process technologically, or transfer the management of such assets.
+Recovery and management of assets in Ukraine are within the purview of Ukraine’s Asset Recovery and Management Agency (ARMA).
+The Agency is charged with the tracing, finding, and management of assets derived from corruption and other crimes.
+The law establishing ARMA not only authorises it to seize and store assets linked to criminal activities, but also to own, use and/or dispose of such assets including the right to sell, process technologically, or transfer the management of such assets.
 However, the ARMA keeps its accounts at the State Treasury Service of Ukraine (an agency under the Ministry of Finance) and its performance is subjected to independent external evaluation.
 ARMA also appoints a private asset/real estate management company to manage the assets on its behalf.
 The management of ARMA’s accounts by the Treasury and the harnessing of the expertise of assets managers entrenched efficiency and accountability in the management of the assets.

 The next steps

-This will require amendments to the relevant sections of the Police, EFCC and ICPC Acts.
-In addition, there is need for regular independent external evaluation of the activities of the EFCC and ICPC with respect to recovered assets/funds.
+This will require amendments to the relevant sections of the Police, EFCC, and ICPC Acts.
+In addition, there is a need for regular independent external evaluation of the activities of the EFCC and ICPC with respect to recovered assets/funds.
 This involves adopting the World Bank’s principles of management of recovered assets, which include detailed public recording of receipt of assets, public declaration of the intended use of the assets, public and official reporting of actual expenditures, timely auditing of financial statements, and official responses to weaknesses found in the auditing.